 Toggle automatic time advancement.

-Picks the camera vantage.
+The top-right View menu picks the camera vantage.
 Free is the default orbit-around-the-scene mode.
 The body options put the camera at that body's centre and hide its mesh — a first-person look-around from inside the planet.
-Earth surface places the camera at your geolocated lat/lon (the browser will prompt for permission), with local zenith as up and a dimmed lower hemisphere standing in for the ground.
+Earth surface places the camera at the location resolved in the Location section (browser geolocation by default — the browser will prompt for permission — or the City / Lat / Lon override if you've set one), with local zenith as up and a dimmed lower hemisphere standing in for the ground.
+Selecting Earth surface auto-enables both Actual positions and Actual sizes so the sky reads as a real planetarium — planets become arcsec-scale dots, the Moon takes its true 60-Earth-radii distance and ~½° angular size.
+Use the scroll wheel to zoom in (down to 0.01° FOV) and you can resolve Jupiter's disc, Saturn's rings, etc.

 Texture set